The very best 40Top Tips for your Dogs from Doglistener the Behaviourist. How do you stop your dog’s urine from burning the lawn?…….Look no further

 Therefore, the nitrogen in the urine causes the lawn spots.
 We all know that Nitrogen is a great fertiliser but not in these doses that is why the outside of the brown spot is quite lush.

-A dose of one teaspoon to one tablespoon of apple cider vinegar (depending on the size of the dog) per day will nullify the Nitrogen imbalance and may solve the problem.
+Another method though not as effective as the dog rocks is a dose of one teaspoon to one tablespoon of apple cider vinegar (depending on the size of the dog) per day may nullify the Nitrogen imbalance and may solve the problem.

 The apple cider vinegar can be added to the dog’s water or put directly on his food.
 The natural type from a health food store, not the pasteurised version from the supermarket.

-If the dogs have already urinated and she has not been treated, then saturate the urinated areas (spots) with water.
+If the dogs have already urinated and she has not been treated with rocks or apple cider vinegar, then saturate the urinated areas (spots) with water.
 This will allow the excess nitrogen to leach or dilute through the lawn and reduce the concentration in one area.
 It is usually best to treat the areas up to 9 hours after urination and to apply at least three times the amount of water to urine to the area.

 Some dogs will actually swallow the insect live, which may continue stinging the dog internally and cause anaphylactic shock.
 In rare cases, death can result.
 This is caused by internal swelling of the trachea which cuts off the oxygen supply to the lungs.
 Quick administration of “Antihistamine” can reduce and even prevent serious complications.
 SPECIAL NOTE – Dosage will vary depending on the size of the animal.
 Check with your vet for the recommended dosage.
 Usually, they will refer to the animal’s weight as a guideline.